dtcrout/hugo-personal-site/content/post/make-life-easier-with-makefiles.md

 	rm -rf *.html *.csv .cache-* __pycache__ venv/
 ```

-In this Makefile, we have a `help` task.
+In this Makefile, we have a `help` target.
 Typing `make help` in the terminal will provide some documentation on what each other task in the Makefile does.

 [Spotitude](https://github.com/dtcrout/spotitude) is an open-source project.
 Having a Makefile included in the project makes it simple for contributors to install the dependencies (`make deps`) and standardize the repo (`make clean`).